 BTEC Level 1 Introductory Diploma in Art and Design

-You’ll need 4 GCSEs at grades 3–1 (D–G), including English Language and Maths at grades 3-1 (D–G) or a relevant Entry 3 vocational qualification and you will also be asked to sit an Initial assessment.
+You’ll need 4 GCSEs at grades 3–1 (D–G), including English Language and Maths at grades 3-1 (D–G) or a relevant Entry 3 vocational qualification and you will also be asked to sit an Initial Assessment.
+The Initial Assessment must show that you are ready to study English and Maths at Level Entry 3/ Level 1.

 Assessment is through on-going projects and practical work, with feedback to support achievement and progression.